 How can we leverage the procurement of vaccines for our employees at the earliest?
 What are the registration formalities?

-ekincare is working with the entire ecosystem to ensure the earliest availability of the vaccinations.
+ekincare is working with the entire ecosystem to ensure the earliest availability of vaccinations.
 Please reach out to our team and we will guide you.

 Are there any private Labs or nursing homes or agencies that can provide vaccination to Corporate employees?